Union Carbide: New York headquarters building

 The former Union Carbide headquarters building, at 270 Park Avenue in New York City, was a 52-story modernist office building designed by architectural firm Skidmore, Owings & Merrill and completed in 1960.
 The company relocated its headquarters to Danbury, Connecticut in 1983, to a newly built complex known as the Union Carbide Corporate Center.
 270 Park Avenue later became the headquarters of JPMorgan Chase.
-The building was demolished and replaced with a new 1200 ft tower serving as the consolidated headquarters for JPMorgan Chase.
+The building was demolished and replaced with a new 423 m tower opened in 2025, serving as the consolidated headquarters for JPMorgan Chase.
 At 700 ft tall, the Union Carbide Building was the tallest building in the world ever voluntarily demolished at the time.